brschneedecker/qb_rankings/README.md

 ...might set a minimum number of total games or limit to DVOA qualifiers
 6. Plot QB DVOA, DYAR
 7. Update plotting to use preprocessing program outputs
+8. Look into using this for diagnostics: https://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.value_counts.html